 Magnesium, Zinc & Iron

-- Magnesium deficiency has been shown to be in in 72% of ADHD children
+- Magnesium deficiency has been shown to be in in 72% of children with inattention and emotional dysregulation

 - Iron deficiency has been reported in children with cognitive and behavioral impairments that prominently include poor attention and hyperactivity